MSc in Oil and Gas Engineering

 Delivered with NSIRC at TWI, a state-of-the-art postgraduate engineering facility in Cambridge, this postgraduate engineering course aims to develop highly sought after graduates, who are oil and gas engineering specialist with the skills to rapidly design and commission oilfield installations to meet energy demands.

-Applicants suited to this degree include a broad range of expertise, including drilling engineers, chemical engineering students and engineers already working with in the energy industry.
+The NSIRC and Brunel Oil and Gas programme is suited to a broad range of expertise, including drilling engineers, chemical engineering students and engineers already working with in the energy industry.